ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Let's use the same approach to create a visual hint for a user to start tapping!
 It will be a pulsating hand icon.

-Create a new type called `PressHint` with a texture `PressHint`.
+Create a new template called `PressHint` with a texture `PressHint`.
 Make sure the texture has its axis centered.

-In the type's On Create code, add a line `this.pulsePhase = 0;`.
+In the template's On Create code, add a line `this.pulsePhase = 0;`.
 In its On Step code, put this snippet:

 ```js
 this.pulsePhase += ct.delta * 0.2;